Antarctica's weird green snow set to spread due to climate change, scientists predict

 We have certain expectations of snow.
-We generally think it will be white, but in parts of coastal Antarctica the snow takes on a bizarre shade of bright green.
+We generally think it will be white, but in parts of coastal Antarctica it takes on a bizarre shade of bright green.
 It's a color we may be seeing more of as a warming climate impacts the land of ice.

 Antarctica isn't turning into a giant margarita.
 The green is caused by blooms of microscopic snow algae.
 The blooms cover so much ground they can be observed by satellites.